The Elective Grade System (P/CR/NC) option

 - You must add (or remove) the Elective Grade System (P/CR/NC) course option no later than the withdrawal (WD) deadline.

-- You can apply no more than 12 units with P/CR/NC grades towards your degree program over the 2021 spring, summer, and fall terms.
+- You can apply no more than 12 units with P/CR/NC grades towards your degree program over the 2021 spring, summer, fall terms, and the 2022 spring term.

 - Within a given term, no more than 8 units (maximum two courses) may be graded P/CR/NC if you’re enrolled in 9 or more units.